 Wages - The 2023 Budget includes 987 positions and 966 full-time equivalents (FTEs).
 The 6.6% increase in wages includes general wage adjustments and eligible step increases.
-The increase in wages also includes projected wages and salaries for filling vacant positions from the prior year in addition to the net one new position.
+The increase in wages also includes projected wages and salaries for filling vacant positions from the prior year in addition to the net two new positions.